 Breakfast, soups, sandwiches, scones and pastries are on offer, but with a twist.
 Porridge comes with fruits and honey, French toast is doused with yoghurt and seasonal fruits, while an unusual cranberry and orange scone is the perfect partner for good coffee.

-The shop is sure to tempt, with items not often seen elsewhere on sale including the local Dunany flour, Corderry jam, and homemade relishes - and there’s an in-house florist too.
+The shop is sure to tempt, with items not often seen elsewhere on sale including home grown garlic in season, the local Dunany flour, Corderry jam, and homemade relishes - and there’s an in-house florist too.

 Prices are premium and this is not Avoca - but the food quality is high and it is a quirky and interesting place to visit.